Winter Garden, Florida: History

-Citrus

 Citrus agriculture saw rapid growth in the state of Florida in the last few decades of the 19th century, including in Winter Garden.
 As with the rest of the state, the Great Freeze of 1894–1895 severely damaged the citrus industry in Winter Garden.
-Many settlers left town following this disaster, leaving a smaller population to recover the area's farms.
+Many settlers left following this disaster, leaving a smaller population to recover the area's farms.
 Despite this setback, the industry recovered and saw many decades of growth.
 Through the middle stretch of the 20th century citrus defined Winter Garden's economy and culture.

-In the 1980s back-to-back freezes greatly reduced the profitability of citrus farming in the county.
+In the 1980s, back-to-back freezes reduced the profitability of citrus farming in the county.
 Citrus production in Winter Garden and Orange County never recovered.
 Since then, the center of citrus production in Florida has shifted south from Orange County.
 The increasing development of the Orlando–Kissimmee–Sanford Metropolitan Area made it more profitable to sell grove lands to developers rather than attempt to restart them.
 Today, little citrus activity occurs in the city limits of Winter Garden.
 Yet, the town is proud of its citrus history; oranges and grapefruits continue to be symbols of the town.

-21st century growth

-Since 2000, Winter Garden has seen incredible growth despite the decline of citrus and the economic stagnation in the 1980s and 1990's.
-Developers, entrepreneurs, and city government made efforts to rejuvenate the downtown district, attracting locals and tourists with a mix of small town atmosphere and trendy businesses.
+Since 2000, Winter Garden has seen growth despite the decline of citrus and the economic stagnation in the 1980s and 1990s.
+Developers, entrepreneurs, and city government made efforts to rejuvenate the downtown district, attracting locals and tourists with a mix of small-town atmosphere and trendy businesses.
 This population and development growth endured through the Great Recession and continues today.

 Geography

-Winter Garden is located at 28°33′37″N 81°35′3″W (28.560328, –81.584069).
+The exact coordinates for the City of Winter Garden is located at 28°33′37″N 81°35′3″W (28.560328, –81.584069).

 According to the United States Census Bureau, the city has a total area of 40.4 km2, of which 39.9 km2 is land and 0.5 km2 (1.28%) is water.

-Winter Garden is bordered on the south by the town of Windermere, on the east by the city of Ocoee, on the west by the town of Oakland and on the north by Lake Apopka.
+Winter Garden is bordered on the south by the town of Windermere and the census-designated place Horizon West, on the east by the city of Ocoee, on the west by the town of Oakland and the census-designated place Tildenville and on the north by Lake Apopka.